 Three, the Lokpal only has an ‘acting’ chairperson, asked to act as such on 28 May 2022.
 There are critical vacancies, with two of four judicial member posts lying vacant.
 The Lokpal describes itself as “the first institution of its kind in independent India, established under the Lokpal and Lokayuktas Act, 2013, to inquire and investigate into allegations of corruption against public functionaries”.

 But a former chief justice of the Allahabad High Court, Justice Dilip B. Bhosale, who was one of the four judicial members appointed in March 2019, resigned just nine months after taking oath.
-He “I felt I was wasting my time … I was sitting absolutely idle … If the Lokpal continues to function in this manner, it will fail to meet its objective.
+He told The Print, “I felt I was wasting my time … I was sitting absolutely idle … If the Lokpal continues to function in this manner, it will fail to meet its objective.
 It will not deliver.”

 Four, the Enforcement Directorate is mandated to investigate offences of money laundering and violations of foreign exchange laws.
 As revealed in Parliament this week, the Modi government is responsible for more than two-thirds of the cases registered under it in 17 years.
 Its use has grown enormously and it is continuously in the news, especially when BJP’s political rivals are involved.
 Its pursuit of people in politics has seen a curious coincidence.